aws-amplify/amplify-js/media/analytics_guide.md

   </a>
 </p>

 This will create a project that works with Analytics category fully functioning.
-After the project is created in the Mobile Hub console download aws-exports.js by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.
+After the project is created in the Mobile Hub console download the `aws-exports.js` configuration file by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.

 ![Mobile Hub](mobile_hub_1.png)

-Download aws-exports.js

-Then copy the file to `/src` folder of the project
+Download `aws-exports.js` to your project source directory.

 ![Download](mobile_hub_2.png)

-Now you can simply import the file and pass it as the configuration to the Amplify library:
+Next, import the file and pass it as the configuration to the Amplify library:

-Add these lines to your source.
 ```
 import Amplify from 'aws-amplify';
 import aws_exports from './aws-exports.js';